Clan Bruce: Ascent to the throne

 With the abdication of John Balliol, Scotland was effectively without a monarch.
 Robert the Bruce swore allegiance to Edward at Berwick-upon-Tweed but breached this oath when he joined the Scottish revolt the following year.
 In the summer of 1297 he again swore allegiance to Edward in what is known as the Capitulation of Irvine.
 Bruce appears to have sided with the Scots during the Battle of Stirling Bridge but when Edward returned victorious to England after the Battle of Falkirk, Bruce's lands of Annandale and Carrick were exempted from the lordships and lands which Edward assigned to his followers.
 Bruce, it seems, was seen as a man whose allegiance might still be won.

 Bruce and John Comyn (a rival for the throne) succeeded William Wallace as Guardians of Scotland, but their rivalry threatened the stability of the country.
 A meeting was arranged at Greyfriars Church, Dumfries which was neutral ground, but Bruce stabbed Comyn through the heart, and as a result was excommunicated by Pope Clement V. Nevertheless, Robert the Bruce was crowned King of Scotland at Scone, Perthshire in 1306.
 However, soon after he was forced by the English to retreat into Argyll, in an attempt to reach his Clan Campbell allies.
-The Clan MacDougall, whose chief was the uncle of John Comyn who Bruce had murdered, surprised the Bruce and defeated him in what was known as the Battle of Dalrigh.
+The Clan MacDougall, whose chief was the uncle or cousin of John Comyn who Bruce had murdered, surprised the Bruce and defeated him in what was known as the Battle of Dalrigh.
 The king escaped but left behind what was described as a magnificent example of Celtic jewellery, known as the Brooch of Lorne and it became one of the Clan MacDougall's great treasures.
 Three years later Robert the Bruce led three thousand battle hardened veterans into Argyll against the MacDougalls.
 John MacDougall of Lorne set an ambush for them but in the ensuing Battle of the Pass of Brander the MacDougalls were defeated and forced to flee.
 The MacDougalls' lands were then forfeited by the king and he gave them to the Campbells for their loyalty.
 Robert the Bruce led the Scottish army at the Battle of Bannockburn in 1314 where the English were defeated.

-In 1334 Thomas Bruce, who claimed kinship with the royal house of Bruce, organized a rising in the Kyle, along with Robert Stewart (later Robert II of Scotland) against the English.
+In 1334 Thomas Bruce, who claimed kinship with the royal house of Bruce, organized a rising in the Kyle, along with Robert Stewart (later King Robert II) against the English.